EdworldIAM/Missing-data-in-R/README.md

 # Missing-data-in-R
-Program created using the programming language R, is responsible for finding and replacing lost values using three different allocation methods ​​given an Excel file.
+Program created using the programming language R, is responsible for finding and replacing lost values using three different imputation  methods ​​given an Excel file.